hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, this option is enabled by default.

-To support advanced [Site-to-site networking][tailscale_info_site_to_site] (eg. to traverse multiple networks), you can disable this functionality, and follow steps on [Site-to-site networking][tailscale_info_site_to_site] (Note: "IP address forwarding" and "Clamp the MSS to the MTU" is already done by the add-on).
+To support advanced [Site-to-site networking][tailscale_info_site_to_site] (e.g.
+to traverse multiple networks), you can disable this functionality, and follow steps in the [Site-to-site networking][tailscale_info_site_to_site] guide (Note:
+The add-on already handles "IP address forwarding" and "Clamp the MSS to the MTU" for you).

-**Note:** Disable this option only when you really understand why you need this.
+**Note:** Only disable this option if you fully understand the implications.
-If you are not interested in the real source IP address, you don't need to disable this option.
+Keep it enabled if preserving the real source IP address is not critical for your use case.

 ### Option: `stateful_filtering`